Kakurōkyō

 Kakurōkyō (革労協, Revolutionary Workers' Council) is a leftist group in Japan.
-It was formed around 1980 and was involved with struggles related to Narita Airport.

-There was long-running conflict between the government of Japan and an alliance of leftist activists who were opposed to the airport for ideological reasons with local farmers who did not wish their land to be appropriated.
+It was formed around 1980 and was involved with struggles related to Narita Airport, as there was long-running conflict between the government of Japan and an alliance of leftist activists who were opposed to the airport for ideological reasons with local farmers who did not wish their land to be appropriated.